 dss_capi provides more features than both the official Direct DLL and the COM object.

 Besides most of the COM methods, some of the unique DDLL methods are also exposed in adapted forms, namely the methods from

 GetCompressedYMatrix (check the source files for more information).

-CheckForError() from the main module.
+CheckForError() from the main module or manually checking the

 On all major platforms, you can install directly from pip:

 Or, if you're using the Anaconda distribution, you can try: